 Skip to content

-Essentially, when you're feeling anxious, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
-However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is compromised and symptoms of digestive upset such as bloating may occur.
+Essentially, when you're feeling anxious or stressed, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
+However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is always compromised and symptoms of digestive upset such as bloating may occur.
 Continue reading to find out what is happening in our gastrointestinal tract when we are stressed.

 Abdominal symptoms frequently occur in those with conditions associated with the CNS such as depression, anxiety disorder, migraine, epilepsy and autism.
 With many of the drugs used to treat these conditions also producing gastrointestinal side affects5.
 Read more about the link between gut health and autism.

 Vice versa, psychological distress is often linked with gastritis, ulcers, IBS and inflammatory bowel disease.
 With stress also widely thought to contribute towards many common gut disorders including gastritis, food intolerance and celiac disease6.

 In short, distress in either the CNS or ENS appears to adversely affect the other.

 The digestive system is particularly susceptible to stress as the CNS essentially shuts down or slows down gastrointestinal function via the ENS when there is a perceived threat.
 The body responds to stress by producing stress hormones which rapidly increase our physical and mental ability to deal with the dangerous situation.
 During this state of hyperarousal, processes such as digestion that aren't essential for physical exertion are repressed in favour of those which focus on dealing with the stressor.